-A beneficial owner of common units whose units have been transferred to a short seller to complete a short sale would appear to lose his status as a partner with respect to those units for federal income tax purposes.
-Please read "-Tax Consequences of Unit Ownership-Treatment of Short Sales."
+A beneficial owner of common units whose units have been transferred to a short seller to complete a short sale would appear to lose his status as a partner with respect to those units for federal income tax purposes, Please see "-Tax Consequences of Unit Ownership-Treatment of Short Sales,"

 Income, gain, deductions or losses would not appear to be reportable by a unitholder who is not a partner for federal income tax purposes, and any cash distributions received by a unitholder who is not a partner for federal income tax purposes would therefore be fully taxable as ordinary income.
-These holders are urged to consult their own tax advisors with respect to the tax consequences of holding common units in Crosstex Energy, L.P.
+These holders are urged to consult their own tax advisors with respect to the tax consequences of holding common units in EnLink Midstream Partners, LP

-The references to "unitholders" in the discussion that follows are to persons who are treated as partners in Crosstex Energy, L.P. for federal income tax purposes.
+The references to "unitholders" in the discussion that follows are to persons who are treated as partners in EnLink Midstream Partners, LP for federal income tax purposes.